yiyansun/GeoAI/readme.md

 </details>

-Lab 7: Diagnosing Hallucinations in LLM-based Spatial Analysis
+Lab 7: Diagnosing Hallucinations and Bias in LLM-based Spatial Analysis

-Lab 8: Bias in Spatial Data: A Case Study with OpenStreetMap

 ---